Hands-on Gear Review

-The Vortex uses two mental buckles that cinches down the bag nicely.
-This helps the Vortex pack into a a large bag for longer approaches nicely.
-We thought it's less stiff and more supple fabric packed better than our other OutdoorGearLab Top pick the Petzl Kab which was burlier but stiffer.
+The Vortex uses two metal buckles that cinches down the bag nicely.
+This helps the Vortex pack into a large bag for longer approaches nicely.
+We thought its less stiff and more supple fabric packed better than our other OutdoorGearLab Top pick award winner the Petzl Kab which was burlier but stiffer.

 Ease of Transport

 The Vortex features a surprisingly comfortable padded shoulder strap that we found comfortable for most approaches up to around 20-30 minutes with a 70m rope (10 pounds).
-Beyond most of our testers agreed it was nicer to carrying inside another pack.
+Beyond 30 minutes most of our testers agreed it was nicer to carry it inside another pack.
 For shorter, more route-to-route style moves we really liked the two shorty grab loops that were extremely convenient and made quick moves a breeze.

 Extra features and useability